-RRHA also recently executed a Memorandum of Understanding ("MOU") with Help Me Help You, a local nonprofit organization that provides support and resources to individuals with criminal convictions.
+DPS is currently working on developing a long-term partnership with RPD, the City of Richmond, and Virginia Union University to develop a comprehensive means of tracking key data and metrics.
+RRHA hopes this information will help to ensure that DPS meets its goal of reducing crime in RRHA's communities and that the department allocates resources appropriately.RRHA continues its partnership with Help Me Help You, a local nonprofit organization that provides support and resources to individuals with criminal convictions.
 The goal is to offer this connection to applicants to, residents of, and participants in RRHA's housing programs to address underlying causes of criminal activity, provide necessary services, and help reduce recidivism.
-RRHA believes this MOU will further increase the safety of our communities and surrounding neighborhoods.
+RRHA believes this Memorandum of Understanding ("MOU") will further increase the safety of our communities and surrounding neighborhoods.